 I had trouble inserting the thin piece of paper into the spine of my small binder, so I placed it on the outside of the binder and covered it with a piece of clear packing tape.
 You can’t even tell there is tape over it!

 The best part of using a binder for your recipes is you can insert both printed 8.5″ x 11″ recipes and recipe cards!
 With so many great recipes available online I love being able to print them and slip them into the binder as I really don’t want to take the time to write them out on a recipe card.
-But, I love having recipes that are from my mom or grandmother written out on recipe cards.
-Below is how I organized my large binder with types of recipes.
+While I can now fit printed recipes, I also have room to add my old recipe cards.

 The recipe binders turned out so well and so far I have loved using mine!
-It is easy to add to and easy to reference while I am making dinner!
+It is easy to add to and easy to reference while I am making dinner.
 The binder and page protectors are great for keeping things clean as I can easily wipe off any mess that gets on them while baking or cooking! *Update: I have used this binder for over 5 years and still love using it!